-Glucagon, released from pancreatic α -cells is generally considered as a counter-regulatory hormone to insulin (1).
-It acts via the glucagon receptor (GCGR), a G protein-coupled receptor (GPCR), to stimulate the release of glucose from the liver into the blood (2).
-High blood glucose levels, caused by an imbalance in plasma levels of
+Glucagon, released from pancreatic α -cells, is generally considered as a counterregulatory hormone to insulin (1).
+It acts via the glucagon receptor (GCGR),3 a G protein-coupled receptor (GPCR), to stimulate the release of glucose from the liver into the blood (2).
+High blood glucose levels, caused by an imbalance in plasma levels of insulin and glucagon, are characteristic of type 2 diabetes.
+The stimulation of insulin release, via activation of the glucagon-like peptide-1 (GLP-1) receptor, (a GPCR closely related to the GCGR) has been the focus of intense research, resulting in the approval of several drugs (3).
+Due to the role that excess GCGR activity may play in the development of hyperglycemia, compounds acting at this receptor (to antagonize signaling) are also highly sought after (4).
+However, despite several years of research with many patents for small molecule compounds filed (5), there are currently no successful drugs approved for clinical use.

-1 Division of Biomedical Cell Biology, Warwick Medical School, University of Warwick, Coventry, CV4 7AL, UK.